 In 1803, Clark received a letter from his old friend Lewis, inviting him to share command of an expedition of the lands west of the Mississippi River.
 The expedition was prompted by the acquisition of more than 800 thousand square miles of land through the Louisiana Purchase.
 The legendary journey began the following May in St. Louis, Missouri.
 An experienced soldier and outdoorsman, Clark helped keep the expedition moving.
 He was also an excellent mapmaker and helped to figure what routes the expedition should take.

 The expedition made it to the present-day Oregon coast in November 1805.
 They built a fort they named Fort Clatsop and waited out the winter there.
-In March of 1806, the expedition prepared to make the journey back to St. Louis.
+In March 1806, the expedition prepared to make the journey back to St. Louis.
 In early July, Lewis and Clark decided to divide into two groups to see more of the area.
 Clark took a group with him to explore the Yellowstone River.
 During this part of the journey, he named a rock formation after Sacagawea's son, calling it Pompy's Tower.
-The formation stands near what is now Billings, Montana, and bears the only physical trace of the entire expedition's path—"W Clark July 25 1806" carved on its surface.
+The formation stands near what is now Billings, Montana, and bears the only physical trace of the entire expedition's path — "W Clark July 25 1806" carved on its surface.

 Corps of Discovery

 Clark married Julia Hancock in 1808.
 Along with his own family, he cared for the children of Sacagawea after she died in 1812.
 The next year, he served as governor of the Missouri Territory, a position he held for seven years.
 Once the territory became a state in 1820, Clark ran for governor but lost the election.
-He continued his work in Indian affairs and was known for his fair treatment of Native Americans.
+He continued his work in Indian affairs and was known for his fair treatment of Indigenous peoples.

 Clark died on September 1, 1838, in St. Louis, Missouri.
 He has been remembered as one of the country's greatest explorers.
-The maps he drew helped the U.S. government—and the rest of the nation—understand the geography of the American West.
+The maps he drew helped the U.S. government — and the rest of the nation — understand the geography of the American West.
 His journal also provided insights into the lands, peoples and animal life of the region.